 - 1/2 cup kalmata olives, pitted and chopped

-- In same skillet, heat another 1 Tbsp olive oil over medium high heat.
+- In the same skillet, heat another 1 tbsp olive oil over medium-high heat.
 Add chopped onion and saute until tender, about 10 minutes.

 - Add finely chopped anchovies, (or anchovy paste if using), and minced garlic to skillet with onions and stir.
-Cook until anchovies have disintegrated and garlic fragrant, about 2-3 minutes.
+Cook until anchovies have disintegrated and garlic fragrant, about 2 to 3 minutes.

 - Bring large pot of salted water to a boil and cook pasta according to package directions.
 When pasta is al dente, or still slightly firm, drain pasta and return to pot.